opsxcq/patch-fallout-1-null-pointer/README.md

 pointer.
 This patch fixes this bug in the high resolution version aswell in the normal one.

+This patch fixes the following bugs:

+ * `The instruction at 0049cb85 referenced memory at 00000064 The memory could not be read from` on `falloutwHR.exe`.
+ * `The instruction at 0049c675 referenced memory at 00000064 The memory could not be read from` on `falloutw.exe`.

 # Applying the patch

 # Explanation for Fallout High Resolution patch